 In severe cases of preeclampsia, the individual may receive IV medication to control their blood pressure and prevent seizures.

 Some other potential causes of finger swelling include:

 People typically experience pain and swelling in the fingers after a sprain or injury.
 If the swelling does not show any signs of reducing after a few days, a person should contact a doctor — especially if the area feels hot.

-Sometimes, finger swelling is a symptom of a more serious condition, such as preeclampsia or scleroderma.
+Sometimes, finger swelling may be a symptom of a more serious condition, such as preeclampsia or scleroderma.
 In these cases, a person usually experiences other symptoms, such as headaches and pale fingers, respectively.